sidhlee/data-structure-and-algorithm/data-structures/linked-lists/singly-linked-list/singly-linked-list.md

 `reverse` reverses the list in place.

-- Only do reverse when there are at least to elements.
+- Only do reverse when there are at least two elements.
 - Set second element to be `currentNode` and iterate from it until the end of the list.
-- Temporarily store `currentNode.next` to move to the next node.since we're going to overwrite it with the previous node.
+- Temporarily store `currentNode.next` to move to the next node since we're going to overwrite it with the previous node.
 - Set `currentNode.next` to the previous node.
 - Advance previous node by setting it to the current node.
 - Advance current node by setting it to the saved next node.
 - Swap head with tail
-- Return the instance
+- Return the reversed list

 ## Singly Linked List Complexity